jrodewig/wanderahead.github.io/_posts/2025-04-07-how-to-road-trip-floridas-famous-a1a.md

 Farther south, we swing by [Frederick Douglass Memorial Park](https://www.stlucieco.gov/things-to-do/recreation/beaches/frederick-douglass-memorial-park), the only beach in South Florida you can horseback ride on, arriving as a few happy riders return from their tour.
-It’s otherwise nearly deserted, despite it being a balmy Saturday afternoon.
+It's otherwise nearly deserted, despite it being a balmy Saturday afternoon.

 The last beach is even more unusual.
 In the small city of Stuart, Ross Witham